armada-alliance/armada-alliance/services/website/content/en/terms/fork.md

 ---
 template: TermDetailPage
 title: Fork
-description: A significant update to the software governing a blockhain platform, which may change rules, make existing rules invalid, or create new rules, is called a fork.
+description: A significant update to the software governing a blockchain platform, which may change rules, make existing rules invalid, or create new rules, is called a fork.
 aliases: Hard Fork
-keywords: Hard Fork, Hard Fork Combinator, HFC
+keywords: Hard Fork, Hard Fork Combination, HFC
 ---

-A significant update to the software governing a blockhain platform, which may change rules, make existing rules invalid, or create new rules, is called a fork.